The Complaynt of Scotland: Monologue recreative

 The Complaynt is an important source for information on Border ballads and it contains some of the first references to important ballads such as Tam Lin, Froggy would a-wooing go and The Ballad of Chevy Chase.
 The names of these songs and poems are recited in Chapter 6, called the Monologue Recreative.
 This dream-like sequence introduces the main 'Dame Scotia' narration.
 In the Monologue Recreative the author describes putting his pen down and walking into a beautiful summer day.
 He hears shepherds speaking of poetry and astronomy, then sees a Scottish warship and its crew and hears their calls.

 This passage supplies a maritime vocabulary and an insight to seamanship of the period.
-The Complaynt is also a significant example of Middle Scots language, and the Oxford English Dictionary cites the Complaynt as the earliest source for numerous words, including: axis, barbarian, buffoon, cabinet, crackling, decadence, excrement, heroic, humid, imbecile, moo, parallel, robust, suffocation, superb, timid and water-lily.
+The Complaynt is also a significant example of Middle Scots language, and the Oxford English Dictionary cites the Complaynt as the earliest surviving written example of numerous words, including: axis, barbarian, buffoon, cabinet, crackling, decadence, excrement, heroic, humid, imbecile, moo, parallel, robust, suffocation, superb, timid and water-lily.